Acute respiratory distress syndrome (ARDS)

-Call 999 if you or someone else has severe breathing problems like the symptoms above.
+You or someone else has severe breathing problems.

-The length of your stay in hospital will depend on the cause of your ARDS.
+If you have ARDS, the length of your stay in hospital will depend on what caused your ARDS.
 It may be several weeks or months before you’re well enough to leave hospital.

 Being in hospital on a ventilator can weaken your muscles.
-Following ARDS, some people develop psychological problems, like post-traumatic stress disorder (PTSD) and depression once they recover.
-We have more information on how to deal with your mental health.
+Following ARDS, some people develop problems with their mental health, like post-traumatic stress disorder (PTSD) and depression once they recover.
+If your mental health has been affected by ARDS, we have more information you can read on looking after your mental health.